royvandewater/breezy-buoys/README.md

 ## Done

+- Pan the camera to follow the boat and allow for larger maps
 - Wind animation
 - Make rudder authority a function of boat speed
 - Make taking in mainsheet use the current sail position as the mainsheet amount (Taking in mainsheet should always immediately pull the sail in)